Everything about Data Backup, Data Restore & Data Archiving

 Numerous businesses have a huge on-going investment in purchasing data storage systems and this investment is increasing year on year as the demands to store more information increases.
 After 3-5 years this equipment is then replaced.

-With the implementation of a Data Archive solution we can actually extend the life of this investment by moving the data to a secure active archive, thereby freeing up valuable disk space on high performing storage solutions and slowing down the necessary and ongoing investment of more storage space giving a huge ROI benefit.
+With the implementation of an Active Data Archive solution we can actually extend the life of this investment by moving the data to a secure active archive, thereby freeing up valuable disk space on high performing storage solutions and slowing down the necessary and ongoing investment of more storage space giving a huge ROI benefit.
 An additional benefit with a tiered data archive is that you might be able to utilise your existing older storage systems to archive data.

 As a consequence, the size of online data volumes are spiralling out of control and storage management has become an ever-increasing challenge.